Unpacking Super Mario Bros. Wonder with the visionaries behind the long-running series

 While we’ve gotten offshoots like Super Mario Run, Super Mario Maker, and The New Super Mario Bros.
 U Deluxe, Wonder is the first traditional, fully brand-new 2D Mario game in 10 years.
 As such, there’s quite a lot of excitement surrounding it, especially amid the new Wonder Flowers that dramatically shake up levels with peculiar effects.

-To learn more about the next 2D Mario, MobileSyrup sat down with two veteran Nintendo developers: producer Takashi Tezuka, original Super Mario Bros. co-designer and Super Mario World director, and director Shiro Mouri, longtime Nintendo programmer and New Super Mario Bros.
+To learn more about the next 2D Mario, MobileSyrup had the privilege of sitting down with two veteran Nintendo developers: producer Takashi Tezuka, original Super Mario Bros. co-designer and Super Mario World director, and director Shiro Mouri, longtime Nintendo programmer and New Super Mario Bros.
 U Deluxe director.

-Together, they talked about the origins of Wonder, the design philosophy behind the Wonder Flowers and new power-ups, the evolution of the 2D Mario as a whole, and more.
+Together, they talked about the origins of Super Mario Bros.
+Wonder, the design philosophy behind the Wonder Flowers and new power-ups, the evolution of the 2D Mario as a whole, and more.

 Question: Super Mario Bros.
 Wonder is the first new 2D Mario in 10 years.
 As such, what were the goals you established when setting out on this project?